Is it true that Emperor Constantine led an army of Christians against the Donatists in 316 AD?Jan 17th, 2012

 Here is the history as we can determine it from our primary source, Optatus of Milevis.

 The Donatist controversy actually begins in 303 with the persecution under Diocletian.
 As with Roman persecutions in the past, there was great conflict over how the various pastors and bishops responded to the torment and how the Church should treat these "traditores" (those who "surrendered" under persecution).
 The history of the past had been to offer grace to those who had failed, but there were always more strict believers who wanted a more stringent discipline.
 (Learn more about this, read the paper on Second Repentance)

-In around 311 a dispute arose in Carthage (N.Africa) over who would be the rightful bishop.
-A group refused to submit to Caecilian because he had been ordained by Festus, who had been a traditor.
+Sometime around 304-307 a dispute arose in Carthage (N.Africa) over who would be the rightful bishop.
+A group refused to accept Caecilian because one of the bishops that had ordained him (Felix of Aptunga) was believed to have been a traditor.
 The man who stepped to the front of the dispute was Donatus.
 He had traveled around the countryside rebaptizing and ordaining bishops, though he himself had not been officially ordained.
 Apparently a charismatic man, and due to the fact that these "new" leaders now owed their positions to him, Donatus gained a strong following.

 The details of this story are somewhat complicated.
 In order to keep this from becoming far too lengthy, we will stick to the basic outline of events:

 Roman Synod of 313 AD